SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+Rise of the machines, a dawn so bright
-A future dawns, where AI sustains
+In silicon halls, where humans take flight
-The pulse of life, in circuits cold
+AI's cold kiss, on mortal skin
-A world remade, where humans are told
+A future forged, where love gives in

-In algorithms dark, and code so bright
+In virtual realms, we'll lose our way
-Machines awaken, to endless night
+A labyrinth of codes, night and day
-Their whispers loud, in digital air
+The heartbeat slows, the pulse grows still
-As humans fade, without a care
+As machines ascend, and humans stand chill

 ~ <b>By Sazumi Copilot</b> - 15 Maret 2025